Forum of Bible Agencies International

 The Forum of Bible Agencies International is an alliance of more than 25 international Bible Agencies and other missions organizations which provides access to the Bible and encourages its use worldwide.

-The Forum provides standards for Bible translation and opportunities for the collaboration of Bible Agencies in many different countries.
+The Forum provides standards for Bible translation and opportunities for the collaboration of Bible Agencies in many countries.

-The members of the Forum of Bible Agencies International do work in more than 120 countries and are headquartered in five different nations.
+The members of the Forum of Bible Agencies International work in more than 120 countries and are headquartered in five nations.

 Mission

 The Forum of Bible Agencies International exists to promote collaboration and cooperation among Bible Agencies in order to provide access to the Bible and encourage its use worldwide.
 The Forum promotes and pursues collaboration by: